 Zoe Lintin, Chief People Officer

 A Fellow of the Chartered Institute of Personnel and Development (CIPD), Zoe joined DBTH as Chief People Officer in June 2022.
-Zoe was formerly the Director of Human Resources (HR) and Organisational Development (OD) at Chesterfield Royal Hospital NHS Foundation Trust, where she held an executive role from 2016 to departure.
+She was formerly the Director of Human Resources (HR) and Organisational Development (OD) at Chesterfield Royal Hospital NHS Foundation Trust, where she held an executive role since 2016.

-Passionate about creating the best possible workplace environment for colleagues, with an acute understanding of the direct impact this has on the delivery of high quality healthcare, Zoe is also the Deputy Vice President of the Yorkshire and Humber branch of the Healthcare People Management Association (HPMA).
+Passionate about creating the best possible workplace environment for colleagues, with an acute understanding of the direct impact this has on the delivery of high quality healthcare, Zoe is also the Deputy Vice President of the Yorkshire and Humber branch of the Healthcare People Management Association (HPMA) and a member of the South Yorkshire branch of the CIPD.
 She is a qualified coach, accredited mediator and trained in the use of psychometric testing and 360-degree feedback.

 Zoe’s earlier career included working in a range of HR, OD and learning and development roles in the private and legal sectors and she began her NHS career working at Sheffield Children’s NHS Foundation Trust in 2006.
 She has also been a Trustee, in a voluntary capacity, on the Board of a South Yorkshire schools academy trust since 2019.